5 Rules to Follow When Applying for a Small Business Loan

-Borrowing to banks and other traditional might not be ideal as there are tons of paperwork to do.
+Borrowing from banks and other traditional lender might not be ideal as there are tons of paperwork to do.
 And, you’re going to wait several months only to find out your application has been denied.
 Of course, cases may vary.
 You must also be in business for at least two years and have a stellar credit score.

 None of these requirements applies to alternative small business lenders.
 With that, the next thing to consider is the lender’s track record when it comes to accepting loan applications from businesses whose goals and financial circumstances are similar to your own.
 Then, evaluate their programs and the flexibility of their terms.

 Make sure that you’ll choose a program with minimal impact on cash flow and is cut to fit the current status of your business, especially dips in revenue and cyclical jumps.